hsuenaga/xtcpshow/README.md

 ### press START button

 1. On START button cliked, the application try to open /dev/bpf, the Berkley Packet Filtering device.
 2. /dev/bpf has restrected premission to open.
-If your system configured to need administrator(root) privilege on /dev/bpf (this is factory default), the application prompt you to enter password to install priviledged helper tool into /Library/PrivilegedHelperTools.
-There are some applications that changes permission of /dev/bpf.
-For example, some version of wireshark create UNIX group 'access_bpf' and set /dev/bpf group readable/wriable.
-In such case, the application doen't prompt your password.
+If your system configured to need administrator(root) privilege on /dev/bpf (this is factory default), the application prompt you to enter password to open /dev/bpf using /usr/libexec/authopen command.
 3. If everythings OK, the application shows traffic graph.

+### Install Privileged Helper tool.
+This application contains priviledged helper tool to access /dev/bpf.
+The helper tool can be installed into /Library/PrivilegedHelperTools.
+Once you install the tool, this application will be able to open /dev/bpf without password prompt.

+1. Select 'xtcpshow' menu.
+2. Select Install Helper menu item.
+3. Enter your password.
+Then helper application will be installed.

 Configure the view
 ------------------